Quick Take

 Distribution, Population, and Habitat

 Because they are not fished as a source of food, there have been no official counts of the population.
-Although the majority of pufferfish are labeled as least concern, nearly all types of Takifugu are considered to be near threatened.
+Although the majority of pufferfish are labeled as Least Concern, only a few species of Takifugu are considered threatened or near threatened.
 The most vulnerable types are those that are used as either exotic food or exotic pets.

 Predators and Prey